 I’m one of the most confident people I know.
 But I haven’t always been confident in my own skin.
 Growing up, I was always taller and bigger than the girls (and most of the boys) my age.
-I’ve been fortunate that modeling for over the past ten years has given me the opportunity to really accept my body for everything it is: big, curvy and beautiful.
+I’ve been fortunate that modeling for over the past 10 years has given me the opportunity to really accept my body for everything it is: big, curvy, and beautiful.

 The second boutique I visited in New York was an even bigger disaster.
-I felt like Julia Roberts’ character in Pretty Woman.
-I told the saleswoman the vision I had for my dream dress and she looked me up and down and said ‘we don’t have anything like that in your size.’
+I felt like Julia Roberts in Pretty Woman.
+I told the saleswoman the vision I had for my dream dress and she looked me up and down and said, "We don’t have anything like that in your size."
 I was floored.
-So I walked right out of there thinking to myself that she’d made a ‘Big mistake.
-Big.
-Huge.’ in not helping me.
+So I walked right out of there, thinking to myself that she’d made a big mistake in not helping me.

 Now, I’ve never been much of a shopper.
 Growing up, I was always more interested in the next Stephen King novel than going to the mall.
-But shopping for my wedding dress was different — I was looking forward to it!
+But shopping for my wedding dress was different.
+I was looking forward to it!
 As a model, I’ve learned to be comfortable and confident in my own skin.
 I’m a proud plus-size woman with big, beautiful curves!
-But leaving two appointments not only without a gown, but without being able to try anything my size on was completely defeating.
-I couldn’t imagine what the other plus-size women out there were experiencing, with lower self-esteem than mine.
+But leaving two appointments not only without a gown, but without being able to try anything my size on, was completely defeating.
+I couldn’t imagine what plus-size women with lower self-esteem than mine were experiencing.

 On a trip home to Missouri, my mom and sister convinced me to try shopping again.
 I was not interested in putting myself in a position to feel miserable about my body again, but still wasn’t happy with the options I’d found in NYC.
 I finally agreed to give St. Louis shopping a try.